 A single revolutionary spark may kindle a fire that, smouldering for a time, may burst into a sweeping and destructive configuration.
 It was the Judgment of Holmes J. in Schenck v.
 United States, 249 US 47 at 52 (1910) that gave rise to the test of ‘clear and present danger’ for determining whether restrictions on liberty would be held constitutional.
-Some thirty years after Holmes delivered his Judgment, Jackson J. observed that “all agree that it means something very important, but no two seem to agree on what it is.”
-In one case Holmes J. took the view that “Left Wing Manifesto” gave rise to no clear and present danger.
+Some 30 years after Holmes delivered his Judgment, Jackson J observed, “all agree that it means something very important, but no two seem to agree on what it is.”
+In one case Holmes J took the view, “Left Wing Manifesto” gave rise to no clear and present danger.

 – Hon’ble Justice A.K.
 Sikri, Mazdoor Kisan Shakti Sangathan v.
 Union of India, [Writ Petition (Civil) No. 1153 of 2017].